brianpmaher/flourish-revenge/README.md

 # Flourish - Revenge

 Game Jam project for Game Dev Field Guide Game Jam #3 (March 2021).
-This was also my first completed 3D game project!

 Game is available for download at https://brianpmaher.itch.io/flourish-revenge

 I wasn't able to make this repo public because I didn't do a good job of separating some Unity assets used here and I didn't want to violate the Unity Asset Store License.